sjsu-library/unionist/_items/unionist--text-0358.md

   our childhood are vanished and o’er.</p> "
 scholarlyNotes: send the T.K.
 Hervey poem to Amherst
-commentary: 'T.K.Hervey (1812-1847) was a student at Amherst College who organized the significant Anti-Slavery Society at the same time that the Canterbury Female Academy was operating.
+commentary: 'T.K.Hervey (1812-1847) was a student at Amherst College who organized the significant Ameherst College Anti-Slavery Society at the same time that the Canterbury Female Academy was operating.
 In the records of the Amherst Auxiliary Anti-Slavery Society of July 19, 1833.
 Hervey made a motion to endorse the Canterbury Female Academy, which was passed unanimously.
 He attended the 1834 meeting of the New-England Anti-Slavery Society.
 He moved to Pennsylvania where he started a school, married, and had three daughters before his death from tuberculosis.
 Materials in the Amherst College Archives. '
 relatedPeople: T. K. Hervey
 featured:
 repeated: